IHSL Nelson Campos

 (Bioclastic rock)

 The final type of sedimentary rock results from the accumulation and lithification of plant and animal remains such as shells.
 These biogenic sediments for the most part, do not constitute a distinct class of sediments, except that they involved life in their formation.
 Because these rocks are formed from fragments (clastic), and the fragments are the result of a biological process, these rocks are known as bioclastic.
-Coal and shell limestone are good examples of bioclastic rocks.
+Coal and shell limestone are good examples of bioclastic rocks.- Metamorphic rocks.

 rocks arise from the transformation of existing rock types, in a process called metamorphism, which means "change in form".
 The original rock is subjected to heat and pressure, causing profound physical and/or chemical change.
 The protolith may be sedimentary rock, igneous rock or another older metamorphic rock.